JaredCHall/PawnStorm/docs/GameApi.md

     // coordinates are [0,0] to [7,7] representing the square's row/column location
     // on the 8x8 grid.
-The argument is the board's orientation square.getCoordinates('white') // if viewing the board from white's perspective square.getCoordinates('black') // is viewing the board from black's perspective })
+The argument is the board's orientation square.getCoordinates('white') // if viewing the board from white's perspective square.getCoordinates('black') // if viewing the board from black's perspective })

-// can also access a single square at a time game.getSquare('a1')
+// can also access a single square at a time const a1 = game.getSquare('a1')

 ```